ray-project/ray/doc/source/tune.rst

   - Grid search / Random Search
   - Tree-structured Parzen Estimators (HyperOpt)

+If you are interested in implementing or contributing a new Search Algorithm, the API is straightforward:

+.. autoclass:: ray.tune.suggest.SearchAlgorithm

 HyperOpt Integration
 ~~~~~~~~~~~~~~~~~~~~
 The ``HyperOptSearch`` is a SearchAlgorithm that is backed by HyperOpt to perform sequential model-based hyperparameter optimization.